Delroy Lindo: 2000s and 2010s: Career downturn and transition to television

-In the British film Wondrous Oblivion (2003), directed by Paul Morrison, Lindo starred as Dennis Samuels, the father of a Jamaican immigrant family in London in the 1950s.
-Lindo said he made the film in honor of his parents, who had similarly moved to London in those years.
+In the early 2000s, Lindo co-starred in a series of poorly received box office bombs including The Last Castle (2001), The Core (2003), Domino (2005), and Sahara (2005).
+During this time, he also starred in the British independent film Wondrous Oblivion (2003), directed by Paul Morrison, Lindo starred as Dennis Samuels, the father of a Jamaican immigrant family in London in the 1950s.
+Lindo said he made the film in honour of his parents, who had similarly moved to London in those years.

+He was set to return to Broadway in the premiere of August Wilson's Gem of the Ocean in November 2004.
+During rehearsals for the pre-Broadway staging at the Huntington Theatre, Lindo argued with Wilson over his character and unfavourably contrasted director Marion McClinton to Lloyd Richards, who had directed Lindo in Joe Turner.
+Anthony Chisholm replaced Lindo in the role after what the production said were "creative differences."

-In 2007, Lindo began an association with Berkeley Repertory Theatre in Berkeley, California, when he directed Tanya Barfield's play The Blue Door.
+In 2006, Lindo transitioned to television and was seen on the short-lived NBC drama Kidnapped.
+Following the series' cancellation, Lindo began an association with Berkeley Repertory Theatre in Berkeley, California in 2007, when he directed Tanya Barfield's play The Blue Door.
 He played Joe Black in This Christmas in 2007.
-In the autumn of 2008, Lindo revisited August Wilson's play Joe Turner's Come and Gone, directing a production at the Berkeley Rep. In 2010, he played the role of elderly seer Bynum in David Lan's production of Joe Turner at the Young Vic Theatre in London.
+In the autumn of 2008, Lindo revisited Joe Turner's Come and Gone, directing a production at the Berkeley Rep. In 2010, he played the role of elderly seer Bynum in David Lan's production of Joe Turner at the Young Vic Theatre in London.

-Lindo was in the main cast of the Fox crime drama The Chicago Code (2011), the NBC fantasy series Believe, and the ABC soap Blood & Oil (2015).
+Lindo was in the main cast of a string of short-lived series including Fox crime drama The Chicago Code (2011), the NBC fantasy series Believe (2014), and the ABC soap Blood & Oil (2015).
 In 2017, Lindo began playing Adrian Boseman in the CBS legal drama The Good Fight, a role he would star in for the series' first four seasons and reprise as a guest star in its fifth season.
 Lindo was cast as the lead in an ABC drama pilot Harlem's Kitchen in March 2020.
 In 2015, Lindo was expected to play Marcus Garvey in a biopic of the black nationalist historical figure that had been in pre-production for several years.
-In recent years Lindo has appeared in the action film Point Break (2015), the drama Battlecreek (2017), the horror film Malicious (2018), and The Harder They Fall (2021) as Bass Reeves.
-Lindo appeared in Da 5 Bloods (2020) in another collaboration with Spike Lee.
-For his role in Da 5 Bloods, Lindo received critical acclaim and a number of accolades.
+Lindo also appeared in a series of poorly received films such as Point Break (2015), the drama Battlecreek (2017), and the horror film Malicious (2018).

-Entertainment Weekly said of Hulu's comedy series Unprisoned (2023), "Delroy Lindo is so good it should be illegal."